jimmymorales/blog/clficayi9000a0amkcg223idg.md

 You can also use Android Lint and look for the `UnusedResources` warning.
 You run `./gradlew lintDebug`.
 This will generate an HTML file with more information.
 Check for the warnings that have an id of *UnusedResources.*

-*Note: When deleting a file, double-check that it is really not being used and not a false-positive from Lint.
+*Note: When deleting a file, double-check that it is not being used and not a false-positive from Lint.
 It could be the case that it is used by other variants like the release one.
 If that is the case move the asset to a more specific source set if needed.
 For example, if the file is inside the main folder, but is only used by AndroidTV and FireTV, you can move it to the tv folder instead.*

 There is also the `shrinkResources` option in an Android Gradle file which is a flag that tells the build system to remove unused resources from the compiled APK file.
-When this option is enabled, the build system will analyze the app's resources and remove any resources that are not referenced in the code or in any other resource file.
+When this option is enabled, the build system will analyze the app's resources and remove any resources that are not referenced in the code or any other resource file.

 It's worth noting that enabling the `shrinkResources` option may result in longer build times, as the build system needs to analyze the app's resources to determine which ones can be safely removed, so it's recommended to only enable it for the release builds.